awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-1.md

 ## Supported Regions for Systems Manager Service\-Linked Roles<a name="slr-regions-service-action-1"></a>

 Systems Manager supports using service\-linked roles in all of the regions where the service is available\.
-For more information, see [AWS Regions and Endpoints for Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region)\.
+For more information, see [Systems Manager Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region)\.